-One cupful of oatmeal soaked over night in one cupful of water.
-In the morning, add one cupful sour milk, one cupful flour, three-quarters of tablespoonful of soda, onehalf tablespoonful of sult, one tablespoonful of butter, two tablespoonfuls of sugar.
+Oatmeal soaked over night in one cupful of water.
+In the morning, add sour milk, flour, soda, salt, butter, and sugar.
 Mix, and bake in hot, well-buttered gem-pans.
 If too moist, add a little more flour.
 One cupful of sweet milk, and one teaspoonful of baking powder can be used instead of sour milk and soda.

-WHEAT GEMS.
+WHEAT GEMS